Publications

 Jespersen, Per Homann

-Roskilde Universitet (RUC).
+Roskilde Universitet (RUC), Denmark.

 Hvordan får vi mere og bedre kollektiv trafik för pengene?: Bud på fremtidens organisering af den kollektive trafik i Greater Copenhagen2017Report (Other (popular science, discussion, etc.))